NillionNetwork/nillion-docs/blog/2025-10-01-understanding-nildb-encryption.md

 ```

 👉 Notice the `"%share"` property inside encrypted fields.
-This is how NilDB knows to treat incoming values as secret-shared when you later use the `"%allot"` keyword.
+This is how nilDB knows to treat incoming values as secret-shared when you later use the `"%allot"` keyword.

 ---